IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 ### Remarks on the example program

+The macro, ```F_CPU```, is defined to a value equal to the system clock frequency. ```F_CPU``` is used throughout the Arduino Core library wherever a process needs to know how fast the system clock is running.

+The Arduino Core for Dx processors sets the system clock to 24 MHz by default and defines ```F_CPU``` accordingly as 24,000,000.

+This program demonstrates changing the system clock frequency and redefining ```F_CPU``` accordingly..
+I selected the speed of 16 MHz arbitrarily, just to verify my understanding of the system clock and of ```F_CPU```.

 Everything about this code is "blocking", meaning that it ties up the CPU.
-There are better approaches that free up the CPU to do other work.
+There are better approaches for tracking time and operating the USART that would free up the CPU to do other work.

 I would normally use a timer interrupt instead of ```delay()```.
 Likewise, I would want to make use of USART interrupts.
 For that purpose based on my know-how at the time I wrote this in May 2024, I would choose to use the Serial class methods provided in the Arduino Core libraries, as those are interrupt-driven.